mortizm1988/lecture_financial_statements_analysis/topic_4_operating.md

 ---
 ### Cost of sales and other operating expenses
 **Cost of sales:**
-- check "inventory accounting" section in the previous topic: cost of good sold (COGS).
+- Check "inventory accounting" section in the previous topic: cost of good sold (COGS).
-- it also may include labor and other direct costs associated with providing a service.
+- It also may include labor and other direct costs associated with providing a service.

 **R&D:**
-- check "long-term investment" in the previous topic: intangible assets.
+- Check "long-term investment" in the previous topic: intangible assets.

 **Selling, general and administrative expenses (SG&A):**
-- costs related to the promotion and sales (advertising, sales commissions, etc.), overhead costs (rent, utilities, etc.), and administrative costs (executive salaries, legal fees, cost of compliance with regulations).
+- Costs related to the promotion and sales (advertising, sales commissions, etc.), general costs (rent, utilities, etc.), and administrative costs (executive salaries, legal fees, cost of compliance with regulations).

 ---
 :mag_right: Example Apple 2020 [20 min]
 1) Search: Consolidated Statements of Operations.
 2) Search: Item 7.
-Management’s Discussion and Analysis of Financial Condition and Results of Operations.
+Management’s Discussion and Analysis of Financial Condition and Results of Operations :arrow_right: "Products and Services Performance" and the later subsections.

 - [IS] How much were the net sales of Apple that year?
 - [Item 7] Which product/service represented the largest share of sales?